 - Blue Screens of Death or any other system halt error.

-If your computer gives you any of these when you try to insert a CPU, it means it’s either damaged or just dead.
+If your computer gives you any of these when you try inserting a CPU, it’s either damaged or dead.

-Sometimes pins can be reinserted and work, especially if they’re only bent.
-Bent pins are actually simple to fix, requiring minimal equipment and work.
+Sometimes, pins can be reinserted and work, especially if only bent.
+Bent pins are simple to fix, requiring minimal equipment and work.

 You need one of these: